LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-walkthrough.rst

 To ease into the concept of recursion, let's start with a loop task.

-In the Arrays chapter, we examined  the ``join`` method, which combines the elements of an array into a single string.
+In the Arrays chapter, we examined  the :ref:`join method <join-examples>`, which combines the elements of an array into a single string.
 If we have ``arr = ['L', 'C', '1', '0', '1']``, then ``arr.join('')`` returns the string ``'LC101'``.